Close

 Defenses to Maryland Pedestrian Accident Lawsuits

-Defense lawyers in Maryland pedestrian accidents often contend that the pedestrian was a jaywalker and was contributorily negligent.
-In Maryland, a victim who is even 1% negligent is not allowed to recover in a civil lawsuit.
+When dealing with a pedestrian accident claim, defense lawyers in Maryland often contend that the pedestrian was a jaywalker and was contributorily negligent.
+In Maryland, a victim who is even 1% negligent is barred from recovering compensation in a civil lawsuit.

 Cyclists are Not Pedestrians Under Maryland Law